 The fleet of Raspberry Pis

 I started my Homelab with a single server.
 After some time, I got a bit annoyed by the fact that during host updates, I had to shut down everything.
 I ended up deciding to switch my entire Homelab to a fleet of smaller machines, so that I would be able to restart any of them without having to shut down the entire Homelab.
 At the time, the best choice for something with low power draw, good software support and a small physical footprint seemed to be the Raspberry Pi 4.
 I’m now the proud owner of 13 of them.
-Five Raspberry Pi 4 8 GB boards, and eight CM4, also in the 8GB variant.
+Five Raspberry Pi 4 4 GB boards, and eight CM4, in the 8GB variant.

 Here are the five SBCs: